 Despite these obstacles, El Salvador is committed to balancing development with conservation.
 Through strategic measures and a proactive stance, the country endeavors to ensure that its ecological treasures endure for future generations, fostering a delicate equilibrium between progress and

 El Salvador's climate is characterized by a tropical warmth, with temperatures primarily dictated by elevation rather than distinct seasonal shifts.
 However, the country experiences different wet and dry seasons that shape its agricultural rhythms and natural landscapes.

-The wet season and abundant rainfall grace El Salvador from May to October.
-Afternoon and evening showers are a hallmark of this time, transforming the land into a lush tapestry of greenery.
-In contrast, the dry season from November to April brings a respite from the showers, with lower humidity and reduced rainfall.
-Even during this drier period, the country remains blessed with some precipitation, ensuring a consistent water supply for its inhabitants and ecosystems.
+El Salvador experiences its wet season and abundant rainfall from May to October.
+During this time, afternoon and evening showers are common, turning the land into lush greenery.
+In contrast, the dry season from November to April provides a break from the showers, with lower humidity and reduced rainfall.
+Despite the drier period, the country still receives some precipitation, ensuring a consistent water supply for its residents and ecosystems.

 The average temperature in El Salvador is 25 °C (77 °F), but it can vary depending on the altitude and the time of year.

 The Pacific coast of El Salvador is the hottest and most humid region of the country, with temperatures averaging around 27 °C (81 °F) year-round.